Diamond-standard food from the city of coal – no one saw this one coming.

 If the ‘old’ Newcastle was a rough-and-ready schooner of Carlton, its reincarnation is a boutique bottle of locally-brewed beer.
 And nowhere is this more apparent than in the deluxe dining arena, where several award-winners and newbies are quickly gaining a name for themselves.

 Like recent newcomer Subo, headed up by former Lexus Head Chef of the year Beau and his wife Suzie Vincent.
 With only 24 seats and limited opening hours, you need to book ahead.
-Then there’s the one-hatted Bacchus, housed in a beautiful old Methodist Mission, which is theatrical, dramatic and a definite must-do.

 I’m hard-pressed to think of another city with so many recently-opened and exemplary foodie venues to discover – and surprisingly, a few days in Newy is not enough.
 From Thai to French, modern Australian to Spanish, there’s luscious dining options sprouting up all over the place.